-Love is in the air and we here at Geek Speak are celebrating with a very special Geek VS Geek about my favorite comic book pairing of all time: Batman and Wonder Woman.
+Love is in the air and we here at Geek Speak are celebrating with a very special Geek vs. Geek about my favorite comic book pairing of all time: Batman and Wonder Woman.
 Throughout their incarnations (Wonder Woman was first introduced in 1941, Batman in 1939) the two have been teammates, friends, antagonists, and love interests.
 Many writers have explored, or a better word might be hinted at, their relationship across the DC Universe.
 Their relationship has also been hinted at on the Justice League and Justice League Unlimited cartoons that ran from 2001-2006.

-In preparation for this Geek VS Geek I did some searching about the World’s Greatest Detective and the Amazon Princess and much like my fellow nerds at my local comic book store, the internet is just as divided about these two and their love lives.
+In preparation for this debate I did some searching about the World’s Greatest Detective and the Amazon Princess and much like my fellow nerds at my local comic book store, the internet is just as divided about these two and their love lives.
 When it comes to Batman there is of course a very pro Batman/Talia al Ghul fanbase, arising out of the main DC Batman title.
 I respect their opinions and will acquiesce that those two have a deep connection.
 The two fell in love while Batman was trained by/working with Ras al Ghul.
 Batman and Talia have a child together, Damian Wayne, who, as the newest Robin, who may have more issues than any other Boy Wonder save Jason Todd.
-I can understand Batman falling for Talia, she’s intelligent, worldly, a master assassin, and a deep complex character.
+I can understand Batman falling for Talia: she’s intelligent, worldly, a master assassin, and a deep complex character.
 However, she is also crazy, evil, a terrible mother, and not the best woman for Batman.

 Meanwhile, the internet, like the DC Universe, isn’t quite sure what to do with the Amazing Amazon.
-There are some that think that she should be with Steve Trevor, her original love interest.
-In the Golden Age of comics, Diana and Steve Trevor had a Lois Lane/Clark Kent relationship and eventually got married, had a daughter who became the superhero Fury and during the events of Crisis on Infinite Earths (when DC rebooted the universe) they were allowed to live on Mount Olympus.
+There are some who think that she should be with Steve Trevor, her original love interest.
+In the Golden Age, Diana and Steve Trevor had a Lois Lane/Clark Kent relationship and eventually got married, had a daughter who became the superhero Fury and during the events of Crisis on Infinite Earths (when DC rebooted the universe) they were allowed to live on Mount Olympus.
 The next time Steve Trevor showed up in comics he was not Mr. Wonder Woman; as it should be.
 Their relationship is just too clichéd.
 All the writers did was copy Superman’s love story with Lois Lane and swapped genders.
 It’s not interesting.

 There is also a very strong case for Superman/Wonder Woman.
 On the surface it makes sense.
 They are the two most powerful people in the DC Universe.
-Both are gorgeous people.
+Both are gorgeous.
 They are both outsiders, he’s an alien, she’s a mystical being from Paradise Island.
 The only thing wrong with this pairing is that it is too predictable.
 Something Diana herself has said.
 Clark and Diana are just friends and the only reason a relationship between the two of them exists in alternate stories (Kingdom Come, The Dark Knight Strikes Again) is because Lois Lane is dead.
 Clark Kent’s soul mate is Lois Lane—even if you don’t read comics you know that.
 Diana is not going to be with someone when she knows that they love someone else

 This brings us to the main point of this debate: Batman and Wonder Woman.
 I’ll admit the last superhero one might expect to be a good match for Wonder Woman is the dark, grim and unlucky-in-love Batman, which is perhaps why Joe Kelly decided to explore such a relationship during his 2003-2004 run on JLA.
 During the storyline “The Obsidian Age,” the Justice League journeyed into the ancient past in order to save a time-lost Aquaman.
 While there, Batman and Wonder Woman prepared to fight their enemies to the death and, before doing so, they surprised one another (and a lot of readers) by sharing a kiss.
 Once all the resurrection, time-travel, villain-fighting and day-saving was out the way, the two put off having to talk about their kiss for awhile, with Batman being the more reluctant of the two, even standing Wonder Woman up on at least one occasion.
 (Which, yes, kind of dick move on his part.)